2019 East Tennessee State Buccaneers football team

-The 2019 East Tennessee State Buccaneers football team represents East Tennessee State University (ETSU) in the 2019 NCAA Division I FCS football season and are in the fourth year of their second stint as football members of the Southern Conference (SoCon).
-They are led by second-year head coach Randy Sanders and play their home games at William B. Greene Jr. Stadium.
+The 2019 East Tennessee State Buccaneers football team represented East Tennessee State University (ETSU) in the 2019 NCAA Division I FCS football season and were in the fourth year of their second stint as football members of the Southern Conference (SoCon).
+They were led by second-year head coach Randy Sanders and played their home games at William B. Greene Jr. Stadium.

-Previous season

-The Buccaneers finished the 2018 season 8–4, 6–2 in SoCon play to win a share of the SoCon championship.
-They received an at-large bid to the FCS Playoffs, where they lost to Jacksonville State in the first round.

 Preseason

 Preseason media poll

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Buccaneers were picked to finish in third place in both polls.

 Preseason All-SoCon Teams

 The Buccaneers placed seven players on the preseason all-SoCon teams.